 What is the significance of the Statement of Purpose (SOP)?

 The significance of the Statement of Purpose (SOP) is vast.
-Your application’s decision is made by the Statement of Purpose (SOP).
-It helps the admissions committee determine your life philosophy, career goals, beliefs, issue expertise, and vision.
+Your application’s decision is made by your SOP.
+It helps the admissions committee to determine your life philosophy, career goals, beliefs, issue expertise, and vision.
 In conclusion, a well-written SOP provides organizations with a whole image of your personality.

 When your academic record is lacking, a strong Statement of Purpose (SOP) can help you compensate by laying out your long-term goals and objectives.
 A well-written SOP also exhibits your ability to communicate yourself in writing.
 It’s your chance to convince the committee that you’re the greatest candidate for the course and that they should choose you over the other candidates.

 How to write a Statement of Purpose (SOP)

 You have to keep in mind some frequent questions related to the university, course, study destination and your future plan to write a good Statement of Purpose (SOP).

 Writing about the university: